Music designed for Pranayam (breath) practice based on the yogic science of controlled, rhythmic, conscious breathing for body and mind wellness.

-This is a project that developed through Manish's personal practice learnt from his Guru from India, who deviced this amazing technique out of his own wisdom and lifetime experience with music and yogic techniques.
+This is a project that developed through Manish's personal practice learnt from his Guru from India, who devised this amazing technique out of his own wisdom and lifetime experience with music and yogic techniques.

 Manish has been practicing personally Pranayam for more than 20 years, so this music is a reflection of his own experimenting and rich musical expertise for the application of Yogic techniques like Pranayam and Dhyan, which were all born in India.